ShepherdDev/digital-signage/README.md

 This plug-in provides functionality to drive digital displays from Rock Content Channels.
 Each content channel gets one or more schedules applied to it via a Defined Value.
 A display device is registered in the system and is configured for which of those Defined Values it will display for.
+Each slide is cycled through on the display and the entire list is looped forever.
+When changes are made to the content channel or schedule the display will automatically detect those changes and update itself.

 ### Capabilities